vietphameisti/Geographical-Statistics-of-Engineering-Internship/README.md

 <br>In the first step, we analyze and manipulate the data, our team uses the RandomForest model to deal with the missing values.
 Then we categories the data, making the features to build and train the model of machine learning

-<br>At the final step, we developed a website and back end by python languages with the Django framework.
-Then integrated machine learning into the backend to predict the preferred enterprise of the student on their input data
+<br>At the final step, we developed a website and back end by Python program language with the Django framework.
+Then integrated machine learning into the backend to predict the preferred enterprise of the student on their uploaded csv files (input data)